 Jenn de la Vega's Steamed Shumai with a Crunchy Sesame Bacon Topping

-Jenn de la Vega is the author of Comfort Food Showdown, Bold Flavors from Wild Cooking Contests, a truly special cookbook that holds a recipe for shumai so good it brought tears to my eyes.
-She showed me how to make these pocket gems back in May at a visit to the Kickstarter offices in Greenpoint.
+Jenn de la Vega is the author of Comfort Food Showdown, Bold Flavors from Wild Cooking Contests, a truly special cookbook that has a recipe for shumai so good it brought tears to my eyes.
+She showed me how to make these pocket gems back in May during a visit to the Kickstarter offices in Greenpoint, Brooklyn.

 Jenn’s super savory shumai owe their tear-jerking deliciousness to the umami-filled bacon-scallion-sesame topping that adds a perfect salty crunch to each bite.
 As she walked me through her step-by-step guide to making shumai, I caught Jenn adding a tablespoon or so of heavy cream to the pork mixture, which I questioned out loud.
 Her face lit up when she explained that James Beard’s favorite burger recipe also has a dash of heavy cream.
 In Jenn’s recipe, the cream adds a richness to the ground pork and balances out the salty, crunchy *POW* from the bacon sesame scallion situation on top.